 When faced with a Rogers-test challenge by a defendant, the court must make two threshold determinations.
-First, the court must determine if the alleged infringing trademark is used as a trademark.
-Jack Daniel's, 599 U.S. at 155-56 (holding that where the alleged infringing mark is used as a trademark, meaning "to identify or brand [a defendant's] goods or services," the Rogers test is not to be applied).
+First, the court must determine if the alleged infringing trademark is used "at least in part" as a trademark.
+Jack Daniel's, 599 U.S. at 155-56 (holding that where the alleged infringing mark is used as a trademark, meaning "to identify or brand [a defendant's] goods or services," the Rogers test is not to be applied, even if the use is also expressive).
 That determination is informed by looking at the context in which the alleged infringing mark is being used, including "the way the product is marketed."
 Id. at 160; see also Punchbowl, 90 F.4th at 1031 (stating that, because the alleged infringer had filed trademark applications to register its mark and used its mark to identify and distinguish its new products, it was using its mark to "designate the source of its own goods-in other words, has used a trademark as a trademark." (quoting Jack Daniel's, 599 U.S. at 145)).
-For more about determining if a mark is used as a trademark, see 1 J. THOMAS MCCARTHY, MCCARTHY ON TRADEMARKS AND UNFAIR COMPETITION § 3:4 (5th ed.
-2019).
+Trademark use may require factual findings made by jury.
+See 1 J. THOMAS MCCARTHY, MCCARTHY ON TRADEMARKS AND UNFAIR COMPETITION § 3:4 (5th ed.
+2019) ("The key question is whether, as actually used, the designation is likely to be recognized ... as an indication of origin for this particular product or service.").

 Second, if the alleged infringing mark is not used as a trademark, the court must determine if the defendant met its burden by showing that "its allegedly infringing use is part of an expressive work protected by the First Amendment."
 Punchbowl, 90 F.4th 1022, 1028; Twentieth Century Fox Television v.
 Empire Distrib., 875 F.3d 1192, 1196 (9th Cir.
-2017) (noting that whether a mark is an expressive work is a legal question); Punchbowl, 90 F.4th at 1031 (observing that, because Jack Daniel's was confined to a "narrow" point of law (that is, Rogers does not apply when a mark is used as a mark), "preexisting Ninth Circuit precedent adopting and applying Rogers otherwise remains intact").
+2017) (noting that whether a mark is an expressive work is a legal question); Punchbowl, 90 F.4th at 1031 (observing that, because Jack Daniel's was confined to a "narrow" point of law (that is,

+Rogers does not apply when a mark is used as a mark), "preexisting Ninth Circuit precedent adopting and applying Rogers otherwise remains intact").
 A work is expressive if it "is communicating ideas or expressing points of view."
 Mattel, 296 F.3d at 900 (quoting L.L.
 Bean, Inc. v.
 Drake Publishers, Inc., 811 F.2d 26, 29 (1st Cir.
 1987)).
 See also Brown v.
 Electronic Arts, Inc., 724 F.3d 1235, 1241 (9th Cir.
 2013) (observing that the Rogers test protects an expressive work even if it is "not the expressive equal of Anna Karenina or Citizen Kane").